ctnitchie/lwrpc/README.md

       console.log(retval); // 'ECHO: Proxy Message'
     });

-    // Or if you have access to async/await: console.log(await echoService.doEcho('Proxy Message'));
+    // Or if you have access to async/await console.log(await echoService.doEcho('Proxy Message'));

-Or the browser:
+### From the browser

     <!-- Get the Promise polyfill just to be safe. -->
     <!-- https://github.com/taylorhakes/promise-polyfill -->